0xCAFEDECAF/VanLiveConnect/README.md

 Unfortunately, it appears that configuring the EPS8266 hardware as Wi-Fi access point dramatically increases the number of CRC errors.
-Therefore, in my own configuration, I turn on the [Wi-Fi hotspot](https://support.google.com/android/answer/9059108?hl=en) of my daily smartphone (so becomes a Wi-Fi access point).
+Therefore, in my own configuration, I turn on the [Wi-Fi hotspot](https://support.google.com/android/answer/9059108?hl=en) of my daily smartphone (so it becomes a Wi-Fi access point).
 The EPS8266 hardware and tablet have been configured to connect to that hotspot as Wi-Fi client.

 I am investigating how to improve on the error-free reception of VAN bus frames.